RumbleballTheReal/UnrealPluginBuilder/README.md

 Little tool that helps package a unreal plugin for multiple engine versions without the need of adding it to a project.
 The engine versions to build for have to be installed via the UnrealLauncher.

 This plugin automatically changes the engine version within the .uplugin file of the plugin to be built.
-Therefore the .uplugin file must be writeable (might not be cause of SourceControl).
-After execution, the file is changed back to its previous state.

 ## Instructions
 - Build the executeable (change YOUREPICGAMESDIRECTORY in main.cpp if needed).